mattermost/docs/source/developer/redux.rst

 Here we're using the ``getUsers`` selector to feed users into our function that builds a map of users with username as the key.

-So far that's pretty straight forward but what if you want to select some data based on an argument but I also need to do some computation?
-That is a little more tricky if you haven't wrapped your head around what reselect is trying to do and how createSelector works, so if you haven't watched the developer talk linked above I would strongly suggest it.
+So far that's pretty straight forward but what if you want to select some data based on an argument but also need to do some computation?
+That is a little more tricky if you haven't wrapped your head around the purpose of reselect and how createSelector works, so if you haven't watched the developer talk linked above I would strongly suggest it.

 To accomplish this we need to create factory function that will create the selector, instead of just creating the selector directly.